-This is the first in a series of articles on this subject which will cover many aspects of managing projects remotely, particularly when project teams are located in different parts of the world.
+This is the first in a series of articles on this subject which will cover many aspects of managing global projects remotely, particularly when project teams are located in different parts of the world.
 I will cover all of the challenges I have faced, and explain how we, as a team, turned them into successful relationships.

 I work for a large multinational health insurance company and have been managing global projects here for a number of years.
 I work from home with occasional visits to one of our main headquarters in Connecticut.
 That means that all of my projects are managed remotely.